-This course is an introduction to illustration and includes projects and lectures in product, storyboard, book cover, poster and political imagery.
-Pencil, pen and ink, brush and paint and collage are some of the materials used in this course.
-Prerequisites: ADV 1213, CUNY proficiency in reading, writing and mathematics production.
+An introduction to the basic components and practices of preproduction and production methodologies for content creation in commercial video and film production.
 Through lectures, reading assignments, screenings and practice, students will learn the basics of all stages of production inclusive of the processes of forming and working in production management teams, creating effective production aesthetics in pre-production and production stages, scriptwriting and storyboarding, cinematography aesthetics (lighting and camera), and design and graphics functions in editing.
 Students will explore several modes of communication such as commercials, public service announcements, fictive works, documentary and journalism and learn how to convey information and messages to a target audience.
-Pre- or corequisite: GRA 1111 or ADV 1200 (for Advertising Design and Graphic Arts Students)
+Prerequisite: GRA 1111 or ADV 1200 (for Advertising Design and Graphic Arts Students)